Sandro Wagner: SpVgg Unterhaching

 In March 2021, Wagner was first announced as new head coach of the youth (Under-19) team of SpVgg Unterhaching.
 However, on 25 June 2021, he was presented as head coach of the first team starting on 1 July 2021.
 Unterhaching started the 2021–22 Regionalliga season with a 0–0 draw against TSV Aubstadt.
 Unterhaching was knocked out of the Bavarian Cup in the second round by TSV Buchbach.
 Unterhaching finished the 2021–22 Regionalliga Bayern in fourth place.
 Unterhaching started the 2022–23 Regionalliga season on 14 July 2022 against Buchbach which Unterhaching won 3–1.
 Unterhaching were knocked out of the Bavarian Cup in the first round by TuS Feuchtwangen.
 On 6 May 2023, Unterhaching won the Regionalliga Bayern championship.
 Wagner announced his departure, before gaining promotion to the 3.
 Liga.

 Germany (assistant)

 In June 2023, Wagner became Hannes Wolf's assistant coach at the German U20 national team.
 On 10 September 2023, both Wagner and Wolf were named as assistant coaches at the German senior national team to Rudi Völler, who served as interim manager for their friendly against France.
 He was later appointed as assistant along with Benjamin Glück to newly appointed manager Julian Nagelsmann for the upcoming UEFA Euro 2024.

 FC Augsburg

-On 28 May 2025, Wagner was named the new head coach of Bundesliga club FC Augsburg, signing a contract until 2028.
+On 28 May 2025, Wagner was appointed the new head coach of Bundesliga club FC Augsburg, signing a contract until 2028.
+His tenure ended early on 1 December 2025, lasting just 12 league fixtures.

+Hannover 96

+In September 2026, he was named the new head coach of Hannover 96.